We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Aside from techniques to manage your relationship, ReGain offers discretion and anonymity.
 However, if you sign up with your partner, all communication between the couple and therapist is visible to all parties — though you may request one-on-one sessions.

-ReGain starts at $60 per week, but offers a free 1-week trial.
+ReGain starts at $60 per week, but the service also offers a free 1-week trial.

 Therapy Aid connects essential workers and their families to support groups and therapists.